 Power Source Disclosure Program

-The Power Source Disclosure Program requires retail electricity providers report purchase and sales information to the Energy Commission and their retail customers.
+The Power Source Disclosure provides current and historical information about the program, requiring retail electricity providers report purchase and sales information to the Energy Commission and their retail customers.
 The Power Source Disclosure Program was authorized by Senate Bill 1305 (Stats.
 1997, Chapter 796, Statutes of 1997), and revised in October 2009 by Assembly Bill 162 (Stats.
 2009, Chapter 313).
 Consistent with the original legislation, retail suppliers of electricity are required to disclose to consumers "accurate, reliable, and simple-to-understand information on the sources of energy that are (being) used..."; (Public Utilities Code Section 398.1(b)).

 The statutes require electricity suppliers inform their consumers about the types of generation resources used to provide their electricity.
 Suppliers are required to use a format developed by the Energy Commission called the Power Content Label.
 The statutes also require utilities to submit a detailed report of their fuel mix to the Energy Commission.
 These reports are available to the public upon request to the supplier.